xcap2000/data-tools/doc/Readme.md

 Add undo redo for the configuration of a task, use an * to show changes and when undo to a saved state hide the *, like vscode for instance.

+Add restart option on the menu.
+Add support for multiple languages from scratch.